U.S. Department of State Seal

 Special Seal(s) / Color / Format:

-• Civil marriage certificates: Printed on thick, white cardstock paper (approx. 7” x 14”), and are printed in landscape orientation with a horizontal colored band going from left to right; civil marriages concluded at the Registrar’s Office will have a green band, but a civil marriage concluded at a licensed (“gazette”) church will have a blue band.
+• Civil marriage certificates: Printed on thick, white cardstock paper (approx. 7” x 14”), which is then printed in landscape orientation with a horizontal-colored band going from left to right; civil marriages concluded at the Registrar’s Office will have a green band across the page, but a civil marriage registered at a licensed (“gazette”) church will have a blue band.
 The documents are torn out of a large book and so may appear perforated along the edges.

 • Islamic (“Mohammedan”) marriage certificate: Printed on white office paper and has no security features, but once registered with the civil authorities the couple will receive a civil marriage certificate that says "married under Islamic/Mohammedan law" in the space provided for "condition."
 For immigrant visa purposes, applicants must submit their civil marriage certificate.